top of page

 Our Boulder Divorce and Legal Separation Services

-Full Representation in Low-Conflict Divorce or Legal Separation
+Full Representation in Divorce or Legal Separation

 • Can you represent both of us?
 We can only represent one spouse.
 We cannot represent both parties in the case.
 Lawyer ethics rules only allow us to give legal advice to one party.
 We can refer your spouse to other like-minded attorneys to consult with on finding resolution.
 We can still communicate about negotiations and the court requirements with your spouse or their attorney.
 So if we are the only attorney involved we can still communicate your proposals on settlement to your spouse.
 But we cannot answer legal questions your spouse may have.
 They need to get legal questions answered by their own attorney.
 Common legal questions that come up are: Is the property being divided marital?, Should there be maintenance or child support?, How much should maintenance be?, How much should child support be?

 • How long will this take?
 Here is our detailed blog, but the basic answer is that the actual settlement can be accomplished as quickly as both parties can identify all the issues involved and come to agreement.
 The law in Colorado does not allow a judge to issue a decree dissolving a marriage until 91 days have passed since a joint petition was filed or since both parties were served.
 This does not mean we cannot reach a settlement on day one.
 It just means your legal status as a married couple cannot be dissolved until 91 days have passed.
-The typical timeline for getting a settlement negotiated and drafted in a truly uncontested case is about two months.
-In that time, we have to identify all of the issues and assets involved, negotiate asset values, and reach agreement on how they will be divided.

 Why Hire the Boulder Divorce Lawyers of Ellison Law